gonodono/web-widgets/README.md

   `WebView` is instantiated and, in order to enable rendering, attached to `WindowManager` inside a zero-by-zero `FrameLayout`.
 A page is then loaded, laid out, and drawn to a `Bitmap` that's displayed in the Widget, after which everything is cleaned up.
-For the non-Minimal ones, this is all consolidated into a single helper class named [`WebShooter`][web-shooter].
+For the non-Minimal ones, this is consolidated in a separate helper class named [`WebShooter`][web-shooter].

 - Neither framework's examples really do much as far as data persistence goes.
   The `RemoteViews` versions do save state to disk, but only because `AppWidgetProvider` instances are short-lived, and a new one is created for each Widget action.
-The Glance versions manage to use only runtime variables, because `GlanceAppWidget`s hang around until the process is killed.
+The Glance versions manage to use only runtime variables because `GlanceAppWidget`s hang around until the process is killed, which is sufficient for a demo but probably not so for production.

 - All of the examples assume that the page will load relatively quickly.
 Each one uses only the time available to it from its own component; i.e., there are